by Erika Rykun, Udemy 3 February 2020

 For live chat rooms rather than forum-style resources, you can discover a wealth of professional and academic servers to join.
 Here is a great list of data science servers you can join in Discord.

-Enroll in online courses
+Enroll in online

 While the majority of professional programmers entering the workforce today are self-taught, machine learning is one field where education will really help.
 Online courses can offer self-learning courses, virtual classrooms, or a combination of both, so you really have your options depending on how you prefer to learn.